codeinthehole/codeinthehole.hugo/content/writing/0065-git-tips.md

 branch so that the merge can be a 'fast-forward'.

 <div class="admonition warning">
     Hang on!
 Aren't you rewriting history that has been pushed?

     Yes - that's true.
-However, when the remote branch is *temporary* as for a pull request, this is ok (as far as I can tell).
+However, when the remote branch is <em>temporary</em> as for a pull request, this is ok (as far as I can tell).
 The pull request branch should be deleted once it has been merged and so it shouldn't matter that its history is being rewritten before merging.
 </div>

 Next, it may be desirable to squash your commits into larger cohesive